 How it works

-- Appointment times start at 12:00 GMT each day with the last available appointment at 20:00 GMT.
+- Appointment times start at 12:00 GMT each day, Monday to Saturday, with the last available appointment starting at 19:30 GMT.
+Please ensure that you make the necessary calculation for your time zone if you live outside the UK (world clock below)

 - Session fees can be found on the Fees page for people doing work online via video, with optional supplementary support time at a lower cost available in between sessions by video, chat, email or telephone.